EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 # Module 2 - Functions

-As most of the "Module 2 Functions" content is information and small coding bits, this README here is used as a notepad.
+As most of the content is information and small coding bits, this README here is used as a notepad. <br>

-Please check both html files [index.html](./index.html) and [debugging.html](./debugging.html) in this module's folder to check which js files are referenced to follow up with the coding bits.
+Content of this module is information and small coding bits, no project. <br>

 [Functions - Built in](#Functions-built-in)